zsavajji/gmap-vue/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-> Please complete all the sections that you can but please **don't remove any section**, otherwise the bot will close your issue because it doesn't follow our issue template (you can remove this comment)
+> Please complete all sections that you can but please **don't remove any section**, otherwise the bot will close your issue because it doesn't meet our issue template (you can remove this comment)

 ## Describe the bug